-b) A second hypothesis proposes that endocytic vesicles fuse between each other to form an early endosome close to the plasma membrane.
-Early endosomes move to the inner cytoplasm, and during the way there is a maturation process that transforms early endosome in recycling endosome.
-Endosomal maturation is produced by new material coming in vesicles from the Golgi complex and, at the same time, early endosomes deliver vesicles to plasma membrane and Golgi complex.
-So, They are progressively transformed in multivesicular bodies and late endosomes, and finally they becomes lysosomes by progressive internal acidification, or they fuses with nearby lysosomes.
-In this way, all the endosomes described so far are actually different stages of a continuous maturation process.
+b) Endosomal maturationspan>.
+A second hypothesis suggests that endocytic vesicles fuse between each other to form an early endosome close to the plasma membrane.
+Early endosomes move to the inner cytoplasm and, during the travel, there is a maturation process that transforms early endosome in recycling endosome.
+Endosomal maturation is produced by new material coming in vesicles from the Golgi apparatus and, at the same time, releasing endosomal material packaged in vesicles sent to the plasma membrane and Golgi apparatus.
+Recycling endosomes are progressively transformed in multivesicular bodies and late endosomes, and finally they become lysosomes by progressive internal acidification, or by fusing with nearby lysosomes.
+In this way, all endosomes described so far are actually different stages of a continuous maturation process.
 It is not clear yet which of these two proposals (stable or maturation endosomes) are correct or if both of them are working at the same time.
 However, there are evidences supporting more strongly the maturation mechanism.

 The more likely destiny of molecules inside multivesicular bodies/late endosomes is to be degraded in lysosomes.
 Although not mutually exclusive, two ways have being proposed: maturation of late endosomes by decreasing the internal pH and becoming lysosomes, or by fusion of late endosomes with previously existing lysosomes.